Get Your 100% Free

 Can I Get My Refund Back if it Was Garnished?

 It is very difficult to contest tax offsets.
-You may request a hearing to contest the garnishment, but to prevail, you will need to demonstrate that you were not in default on your debt.
-But in the vast majority of cases, borrowers who are subjected to a tax refund garnishment are in fact in default on their debt.
+You may request a hearing to contest the garnishment but to prevail, you will need to demonstrate that you were not in default on your debt.
+But in most cases, borrowers who are subjected to a tax refund garnishment are in fact, in default on their debt.